Shehbaz Sharif: Early life and education

 Sharif was born on 23 September 1951 in Lahore, West Punjab.
 His family is Punjabi with Kashmiri ancestry.
 Sharif's father, Mian Muhammad Sharif, was an upper-middle-class businessman and industrialist whose family had emigrated from Anantnag in Kashmir for business, and eventually settled in the village of Jati Umra in Amritsar district, Punjab, at the beginning of the twentieth century.
 His mother's family came from Pulwama.
 Following the partition of India and Pakistan's independence in 1947, his parents migrated from Amritsar to Lahore.
-He has two brothers, Abbas Sharif and Nawaz Sharif.
-Nawaz is a three-time elected Prime Minister of Pakistan, serving the longest non-consecutive tenure in the role.
-Nawaz's wife, Kulsoom Nawaz, was the First Lady of Pakistan for three non-consecutive terms and his daughter, Maryam Nawaz is the current Chief Minister of Punjab.
+He has two brothers: Abbas Sharif and Nawaz Sharif.
+Nawaz is a three-time elected prime minister of Pakistan, serving the longest non-consecutive tenure in the role.
+Nawaz's wife, Begum Kulsoom Nawaz, was the first lady of Pakistan for three non-consecutive terms and his daughter, Maryam Nawaz is the current chief minister of Punjab.

 Sharif attended St. Anthony High School, Lahore, and received a Bachelor of Arts degree from the Government College University, Lahore.
 After his graduation, he joined his family-owned Ittefaq Group.
 He was elected president of Lahore Chamber of Commerce & Industry in 1985.
-Sharif can speak Urdu, Punjabi, Sindhi, English, German and Arabic.